john-science/exif_delete/README.md

 ## Installation

-If you are very familiar with Python, this script will work in Python version 2.6 through 3.5 and only requires one third-party library (`PIL`).
-The installation should be exactly like you think.
+If you are familiar with Python, this script will work in Python version 2.6 through 3.5 and only requires one third-party library (`PIL`).
+The installation is standard.

-If you are new to Python, not to worry.
-Very little installation is required.
+If you are new to Python, not to worry; very little installation is required.
 You *will* need to have some (relatively modern) version of Python installed on your computer, and you will need access to the command line.
 Then you just have to install `PIL`, the Python Imaging Library.
 One way of doing that is to use `pip`:

     pip install requirements.txt